Set up SMTP email service

 If there are emails that need to be sent, there needs to be a controlling entity that does the work of sending the emails around.
 You will control that email service.

-- Your admin email is the main email account you’ve been using to set up accounts.
+- Your admin email is the main email account you have been using to set up accounts.
 It will control your Hubs.
-To help you, we’ve tried to refer to your controlling email as your admin email.
+To help you, we have tried to refer to your controlling email as your admin email.
 Your admin email could be hosted nearly anywhere (work email, home email, etc.).
 We used gmail in our testing.

 - This set of instructions (Set up SMTP email service) is about setting up the magic link emails.
 These are the automatic emails sent via SMTP services when a user tries to log into Hubs.